 And there was “Mother” — Wilbert Gilbert Jones, an effeminate black man whom Deodato was sweet on.
 Wilbert called himself our mother — and we called him that too because he kept a maternal eye out for us all.
 Wilbert was born with a twin brother his parents planned to name Gilbert, but the brother died shortly after birth and they gave Wilbert both names.

 And there was Gonzales, a shell-shocked Marine with whom I once “borrowed” the company truck to help him move to Jersey from his apartment in the Bronx.
-Standing outside by the truck and taking a break, I was suddenly surrounded by six five-year-olds, each holding a plastic straw bent in half, the ends between forefinger and thumb.
+Standing outside by the truck and taking a smoke break, we were suddenly surrounded by six five-year-olds, each holding a plastic straw bent in half, the ends between forefinger and thumb.
 All at once, they made a sound like “chik chik” and let loose one end of their straws.
 “This move’s a good idea, Gonzo,” I said.

-And Bill Guggenheim, an emotionally disturbed white guy who seemed to be weeping all the time when he wasn’t angry and grumbling to himself about no one knew what, and who would play George Harrison’s “Isn’t It a Pity” over and over and over on the snack bar juke box.
+And Bill Guggenheim, an emotionally disturbed white guy who seemed to be weeping all the time when he wasn’t angry and grumbling to himself about no one knew what, and who would play George Harrison’s “Isn’t It a Pity” over and over on the snack bar juke box.

 And then there was Harry Bellinger, a tall, wiry young black man studying to be a preacher.
 Harry had a bit of a wild temper and would break into raging gesticulations at the slightest sign of racism or injustice or just plain stupidity.
 I thought he’d make a great preacher.
 I bet he did.